yegor256/blog/_posts/2014/apr/2014-04-17-how-xdsd-is-different.md

 As mentioned above, this is one of the most important differences between XDSD and other methods.
 Many people get confused when they see this principle in action, and some leave our projects because of it.
-They simply are used to being paid by the end of the month&mdash;no matter how much work they actually deliver.
+They simply are used to being paid by the end of the month---no matter how much work they actually deliver.
 In XDSD, we consider this type of approach very unfair.
 We feel that people who deliver more results should receive more cash.
 Conversely, those who don't deliver should get less.